-if and only if $(Y^{(1)}_t, t\ge 0)$ and $(Y^{(2)}, t\ge 0)$ are dual with respect $H$. \end{proposition} If the function $H$ is such that $H(x,y)=x^y$, the above duality relationship is known as {\it moment duality.} The moment duality between $X$ and $Z$ reads as follows. \begin{lemma} Let $X$ be the unique strong solution of the SDE (\ref{eq:dualna}) then it is the unique (in distribution) moment dual of $Z$ a branching process with interactions and no annihilation.
-More precisely, for $x\in [0,1]$ and $n\in\overline{\mathbb{N}}$, we have
+If the function $H$ is such that $H(n,x)=x^n$, for $x\in [0,1]$ and $n\in \mathbb{N}_0$, the above duality relationship is known as {\it moment duality.} The moment duality between $X$ and $Z$ reads as follows. \begin{lemma} Assume $|\mathbf{m}|<\infty$, $\varsigma\le 0$ and $a=0$.
+Let $X$ be the unique strong solution of the SDE (\ref{eq:dualna}) then it is the unique (in distribution) moment dual of $Z$ a (sub)critical branching process with interactions and no annihilation.
+More precisely, for $x\in [0,1]$ and $n\in\mathbb{N}_{0}$, we have